Hoyasumii/avengers-endgame/README.md

 [He and the other Avengers walk up and look at the screens determinedly.
 The shot cuts to the Avengers walking in a file to the Quantum Time machine, wearing the Quantum Suits, albeit with some minor differences for different people.
 Rhodey has a bulkier repaint of the War machine armour.]

 STEVE ROGERS: Five years ago, we lost.
 All of us.
 We lost friends...
 We lost family...
 We lost a part of ourselves.
 Today, we have a chance to take it all back.
 You know your teams, you know your missions.
 Get the stones, get them back.
 One round trip each.
-No mista
+No mistak